tommcclean/PortalCMS/README.md

 # Portal CMS

 Portal CMS is a free and open source content management system with a powerful integrated page builder.

-Built in .NET Portal CMS is a great technology to built a website using out of the box functionality, but you can easily extended it to suit your bespoke needs.
+Built in C# .NET MVC (4.X) Portal CMS is a great choice of technology to build a website using just the out of the box functionality, but you can easily extended it to suit your bespoke needs if you want to write some code.

 # Learn More